Using a table visualization

 5.2.3.
 Column hierarchy headers

-When working with data organized into columns, you may want to identify each row of column hierarchy headers.
+When working with data organized into columns, you may want to identify each row of headers displaying the values of a hierarchy placed on Columns in the metric set.

 Show Column Hierarchy Headers property